kubernetes/website/content/en/docs/reference/access-authn-authz/admission-controllers.md

 Finally, in addition to sometimes mutating the object in question, admission controllers may sometimes have side effects, that is, mutate related resources as part of request processing.
 Incrementing quota usage is the canonical example of why this is necessary.
-Any such side-effect needs a corresponding reclamation or reconciliation process, as a given admission controller does not know for sure that a given request will pass all of the other admission controllers.
+Any such side effect needs a corresponding reclamation or reconciliation process, as a given admission controller does not know for sure that a given request will pass all the other admission controllers.

 ## Why do I need them?